 Point Lobos State Natural Reserve is by far one of my favorite state parks in all of California.
-The majestic piece of coastline it protects is some of the best in the area, even comparable to the Big Sur area to the south.
+The majestic section of coastline it protects is some of the best in the area, even comparable to Big Sur to the south.
 I got a chance to do the Bird Rock Trail and Cypress Grove when I was in the park, read all about the Bird Rock Trail below.

 - 1-mile round trip

 - $10 a car to enter the park

 - This information is from my visit in 2016